leebyron/til/entries/brewfile.md

 The final result is that setting up a new machine with a list of apps I use is pretty easy, as is keeping that install base the same across a few computers I use.
 Brew alias makes it easy to keep everything correct.

+For personal machines, this has been much more simple and useable than Vagrant, Ansible, or other more professional environment management tool.